Find Business Schools

 Types of Financial Quantitative Analyst

-In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Quantitative Analyst.
+There were about 135,900 jobs for Financial Quantitative Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Quantitative Analyst by 2026.
 There will be an estimated 13,100 positions for Financial Quantitative Analyst per year.

 undefined